VincentToups/GenerativeMusicLectureV2/README.md

 "Incomplete Nature:" most of what we experience as meaningful derives its meaning from what it _doesn't do_ as opposed to what it does do.
 The problem with music this random is that it will do pretty much
-anything: any two notes an appear next to one another.
+anything: any two notes can appear next to one another.

 Plus, all the notes have the same length.
 This is boring.
 Let's fix that at least: